1. The proposal

 3. The results

 The resulting platform led to increased efficiency from staff using the site to search for jobs, input new jobs, and examine applicants.
-It also led to spikes in job applications being sent from customers due to the improved user experience through the website.
+It also led to spikes in job applications being sent from customers due to the improved user experience throughout the website.
 The ease of the search facility and the fact that it was no longer necessary to go back to the home page for new searches meant further cross-selling opportunities arose.